 Step 3 – Identify the Specific Branch (Rx and Ix)

-You need to specify the resistor or branch for which you want to find the current (Ix).
+You need to specify the resistor or branch for which you want to find the current (Ix), considering the input current and its distribution in the context of constant current in the parallel resistive network.

 Step 4 – Calculate Current Using the Current Divider Rule